DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Experiment

 \section{Experiment}

-In this section, we discuss experiments designed to evaluate two key hypotheses related to DISCO: \begin{enumerate} \item[\textbf{H0}:] Using VLM-generated keyframes enables effective language-guided completion of tasks. \item[\textbf{H1}:] Constrained inpainting improves task completion compared to standard inpainting, especially on novel task descriptions. \end{enumerate}
+In this section, we discuss experiments designed to evaluate two key hypotheses related to DISCO: \begin{enumerate} \item[\textbf{H1}:] Using VLM-generated keyframes enables effective language-guided completion of tasks. \item[\textbf{H2}:] Constrained inpainting improves task completion compared to standard inpainting, especially on novel task descriptions. \end{enumerate}

 We conducted three sets of experiments.
 In the following, we first describe diffusion policy-related environments for trajectory and grasp pose generation (Sec.~\ref{Subsec: sim env}).
 Then, we tested DISCO on a large-scale language-conditioned manipulation benchmark, CALVIN (Sec.~\ref{Subsec: Calvin}).
 Finally, we evaluated zero-shot transfer from simulation to a real robot setup (Sec.~\ref{subec: real robot}).
-The experimental details are introduced in online \href{https://disco2025.github.io/}{appendix}.
+Experiment details are on \href{https://sites.google.com/view/disco2025/}{website}.